tikendraw/groq-on/README.md

 ## help

 ```
-groq-on --help
+agroq --help
+usage: agroq [-h] [--model_list MODEL_LIST [MODEL_LIST ...]] [--cookie_file COOKIE_FILE] [--system_prompt SYSTEM_PROMPT] [--headless HEADLESS] [--output_dir OUTPUT_DIR] [--temperature TEMPERATURE]
+             [--max_tokens MAX_TOKENS] [--n_workers N_WORKERS]
+             queries [queries ...]

 positional arguments:
-  queries               one or alot of quoted string like \
-                        'what is the purpose of life?'\
-                        'why everyone hates meg griffin?'
+  queries               one or more quoted string like 'what is the purpose of life?' 'why everyone hates meg griffin?'

 options:
   -h, --help            show this help message and exit
-  --model MODEL         Available models are gemma-7b llama3-70b llama3-8b mixtral-8x7b
+  --model_list MODEL_LIST [MODEL_LIST ...]
+                        Available models are gemma-7b-it llama3-70b-8192 llama3-8b-8192 mixtral-8x7b-32768, e.g enter as --model_list 'llama3-8b' 'gemma-7b'
   --cookie_file COOKIE_FILE
+                        looks in current directory by default for groq_cookie.json.
+If not found, You will have to login when the browswer opens under 120 seconds.
+It's one time thing
+  --system_prompt SYSTEM_PROMPT
+                        System prompt to be given to the llm model.
+Its like 'you are samuel l jackson as my assistant'.
+Default is None.
-  --headless            set true to not see the browser, e.g --headless True/False
+  --headless HEADLESS   set true to not see the browser
-  --save_output         set true to save the groq output with its query name.json
   --output_dir OUTPUT_DIR
                         Path to save the output file.
 Defaults to current working directory.
-  --reset_cookies       Deletes the old cookies, need to login again
+  --temperature TEMPERATURE
+                        Temperature value
+  --max_tokens MAX_TOKENS
+                        Maximum number of tokens (upper limit)
+  --n_workers N_WORKERS
+                        Number of browers instances to work simultaneously.
+Keep between 1-8 (eats up ram)

 ```

 ## TODO (Need Help)